 These estimates reflect the minimum number of worker accidents that are likely to occur off-Site under each scenario, because they do not account for the additional vehicle accidents that may occur during non-hauling activities such as labor mobilization and demobilization, equipment mobilization and demobilization, and material deliveries.
 The vehicle mileages associated with these off-Site activities are not known.
 However, the mileages associated with these activities are expected to scale with the duration and intensity of the planned construction activities under each scenario.
-The CIP scenario is the closure scenario with the shortest expected duration of construction activities, the smallest required volume of CCR dewatering and handling, the least amount of total on-Site labor hours for major construction, and the least amount of off-Site activity due to labor and equipment mobilization/demobilization and material deliveries - and, hence, the smallest number of off-Site vehicle accidents arising from these activities.
+The CIP scenario is the closure scenario with the shortest expected duration of construction activities, the smallest required volume of CCR dewatering and handling, the least amount of total on-Site labor hours for major construction, and the least amount of required hauling truckloads (Tables 2.1-2.3).
+This scenario is therefore also likely to have the smallest amount of off-Site activity due to labor and equipment mobilization/demobilization and material deliveries - and, hence, the smallest number of off-Site vehicle accidents arising from these activities.

 Taking into account both (i) accidents occurring on-Site due to major construction activities and (ii) accidents occurring off-Site due to hauling, a minimum of 0.14 worker injuries and 0.00093 worker fatalities are expected to occur during GMF closure under the CIP scenario.
-An estimated 0.31 worker injuries and 0.0020 worker fatalities are expected to occur during GMF closure under the CBR-Onsite scenario, and an estimated 0.85 worker injuries and 0.0012 worker fatalities are expected to occur during GMF closure under the CBR-Onsite scenario.
+An estimated 0.31 worker injuries and 0.0020 worker fatalities are expected to occur during GMF closure under the CBR-Onsite scenario, and an estimated 0.85 worker injuries and 0.0012 worker fatalities are expected to occur during GMF closure under the CBR-Offsite scenario.
 Thus, for the GMF, the overall risks to workers are likely to be highest under the CBR-Offsite scenario and lowest under the CIP scenario.